-- 6. The GT Lessor's IR.21 MUST detail the business name of the GT Lessee and the type of signalling node that is using the leased GT. - 7.
-GT Lessors MUST implement real-time technical controls on the use of leased GTs to ensure they are compliant with the recommendations of FS.11 and to ensure their use is limited to the specific declared use cases defined in the agreement(s) between GT Lessor, GT Lessee and roaming partner.
-For the avoidance of doubt, contractual controls only are not considered adequate and outsourcing real time technical controls, such as an outbound firewall, is not recommended due to the sensitive nature of traffic and the risks involved. - 8.
-GT Lessors SHALL cease allowing the Routing via Lessee Only method with effect from 31st December 2023. - 9.
-GT Lessors MUST NOT implement any new Routing via Lessee Only arrangements from the date on which compliance with this Code of Conduct is declared. - 10.
-Where traffic is routed using the Routing via Lessee only method, only to support legacy arrangements during the transition period to 31st December 2023, the GT Lessors MUST arrange to receive either a passive feed of all traffic routed to or from the GT Lessees, or access to a near real-time service enabling the GT Lessors to query all traffic routed to or from the GT Lessees.
-This MUST be implemented for all relevant traffic only at the time of adopting this CoC. - 11.
+6. The GT Lessor's IR.21 MUST detail the business name of the GT Lessee and the type of signalling node that is using the leased GT.

+- 7. GT Lessors MUST implement real-time technical controls on the use of leased GTs to ensure they are compliant with the recommendations of FS.11 and to ensure their use is limited to the specific declared use cases defined in the agreement(s) between GT Lessor, GT Lessee and roaming partner.
+For the avoidance of doubt, contractual controls only are not considered adequate and outsourcing real time technical controls, such as an outbound firewall, is not recommended due to the sensitive nature of traffic and the risks involved.
+In the specific case of authorised penetration testing only, a GT Lessor may remove real-time technical controls that could impair the authorised penetration testing traffic destined for a Target Operator upon receipt of a written request and "Authorisation to Test" from that Target Operator. - 8.
+GT Lessors SHALL not allow use of the Routing via Lessee Only method, - 9.
 GT Lessors MUST disclose full details of their GT Lessees upon request of Target Operators where evidence is supplied to confirm that traffic received by the Target Operators using GT Lessor's leased GTs was in breach of the relevant PRDs.
-This will assist the investigations of the Target Operators (where multiple GTs may have been used), and will facilitate threat intelligence sharing. - 12.
+This will assist the investigations of the Target Operators (where multiple GTs may have been used) and will facilitate threat intelligence sharing. - 10.
 GT Lessors MUST NOT object to being named in threat intelligence sharing reports as a party that originated traffic that was in breach of the relevant PRDs.
-This does not negate the right to reply to such reports. - 13.
-GT Lessors MUST consent to the Transit Carrier providing signalling traces related to traffic originating from their GTs to the Target Operators upon request. - 14.
-GT Lessors MUST retain summary signalling data (i.e. aggregated data which includes Originating Point Codes, Calling and Called GTs, MTP3 information, SCCP information and MAP information) for GTs leased to GT Lessees for 4 months minimum. - 15.
-GT Lessors MUST store full signalling trace data for at least 10 calendar days. - 16.
-Threat intelligence sharing is considered "best practice" and as such GT Lessors SHOULD support and participate in threat intelligence sharing. - 17.
+This does not negate the right to reply to such reports. - 11.
+GT Lessors MUST consent to the Transit Carrier providing signalling traces related to traffic originating from their GTs to the Target Operators upon request. - 12.
+GT Lessors MUST retain summary signalling data (i.e. aggregated data which includes Originating Point Codes, Calling and Called GTs, MTP3 information, SCCP information and MAP information) for GTs leased to GT Lessees for 4 months minimum. - 13.
+GT Lessors MUST store full signalling trace data for at least 10 calendar days. - 14.
+Threat intelligence sharing is considered "best practice" and as such GT Lessors SHOULD support and participate in threat intelligence sharing. - 15.
 As a principle, sub-leasing of GTs is not recommended and SHOULD be avoided.
 However, there are circumstances e.g. business restructuring where such a relationship is created.
-Where GT sub-leasing takes place, the following clauses MUST be adhered to:

-- a) GT Lessors MUST contractually oblige any GT Lessees to declare any instances where the GT Lessees have allocated addresses to GT Sub-Lessees.
-In such scenarios, the GT Lessors MUST engage the GT Sub-Lessees in the same manner as GT Lessees per 5.1, (notably clauses 3,4,5 and 6). - b) GT Lessors MUST NOT allow GT Sub-Lessees to further sublet addresses to other parties. - 18.
-Where GT Lessees or GT Sub-Lessees are identified by the GT Lessors as falsifying information in a declaration of use case, or in declarations of Sub-leasing, the GT Lessors MUST terminate the GT Lessees or Sub-Lessees traffic with immediate effect, and SHOULD inform other carriers through threat intelligence sharing. - 19.
-GT Lessors that declare compliance with this CoC MUST comply in good faith with the CoC Complaints process.
+Where GT sub-leasing takes place, the following clauses MUST be adhered to: - a) GT Lessors MUST contractually oblige any GT Lessees to declare any instances where the GT Lessees have allocated addresses to GT Sub-Lessees.
+In such scenarios, the GT Lessors MUST engage the GT Sub-Lessees in the same manner as GT Lessees per 5.1, (notably clauses 3,4,5 and 6). - b) GT Lessors MUST NOT allow GT Sub-Lessees to further sublet addresses to other parties.

+16. Where GT Lessees or GT Sub-Lessees are identified by the GT Lessors as falsifying information in a declaration of use case, or in declarations of Sub-leasing, the GT Lessors MUST terminate the GT Lessees or Sub-Lessees traffic with immediate effect and SHOULD inform other carriers through threat intelligence sharing.

+17. GT Lessors that declare compliance with this CoC MUST comply in good faith with the CoC Complaints process.